Material Thangz

 Material Thangz is the second album by The Deele.
-Released in 1985 on the SOLAR Records label, which was distributed by Elektra/Asylum Records, a division of Warner Bros.
+Released on June 4, 1985 on the SOLAR Records label, which was distributed by Elektra/Asylum Records, a division of Warner Bros.
 Records.
 It was produced by L.A.
 Reid.
 It's notable for the composition "Sweet November", composed by then-member Kenneth "Babyface" Edmonds, who also sung lead vocals on the composition.
 The song was later covered by R&B group Troop, who turned the song into a #1 R&B hit in 1992.